-[Note: procedures in respect of each of payables towards employees, payables toward tax authorities in respect of PAYE/NIC and VAT and payables in respect of transfer and loan activities are separately illustrated in this illustrative report.]
+[Note: procedures in respect of each of payables towards employees, payables toward tax authorities (as defined in F.08) and payables in respect of transfer and loan activities are separately illustrated in this illustrative report.]

-Further to the requirements of the club licensing manual of the Irish Football Association (IFA) we have been engaged by the licence applicant, under the terms of our engagement letter dated [date], to perform certain procedures in relation to the attached list of employees [and/or] amounts payable to tax authorities in respect of PAYE/NIC and VAT liabilities that arose prior to 31 December 20XX.
+Further to the requirements of the club licensing manual of the Irish Football Association (IFA) we have been engaged by the licence applicant, under the terms of our engagement letter dated [date], to perform certain procedures in relation to the attached list of employees [and/or\] amounts payable to tax authorities (as defined in F.08) that arose on or prior to 31 December 20XX.

-The list of employees [and/or] amounts payable to tax authorities in respect of PAYE/NIC and VAT is the responsibility of, and has been approved by, the directors of the licence applicant.
+The list of employees [and/or\] amounts payable to tax authorities (as defined in F.08) is the responsibility of, and has been approved by, the directors of the licence applicant.